sagemath/sagewiki_to_gh-2022-10-10/days4/projects/database.md

   * export these tables to files, along with a pickle of each object, if desired.
     * note- this should not necessarily be depended on! pickling isn't quite stable yet.
 As William says, the safest is to store things in a text file, together with a function that can recreate the pickles (with a current version so pickles are up to date).

- 1. Create a web server modeled on the new notebook that uses Zope to serve either sql databases (for query type webpages like Grout's) or ZODB databases ([http://modular.fas.harvard.edu:8080/mfd/index.html e.g.] for webpages such as WS's Modular Forms Database).
+ 1. Create a web server modeled on the new notebook that uses Zope to serve either sql databases (for query type webpages like Grout's) or ZODB databases ([[http://modular.fas.harvard.edu:8080/mfd/index.html|e.g.]] for webpages such as WS's Modular Forms Database).